Maternal iCBT For Postpartum Depression

 During this transitional phase, new parents may prefer internet-based CBT and other digital therapies over face-to-face options, which may be more expensive, time-consuming, and less convenient.

-iCBT can treat a range of mental health conditions (not just PPD)
+iCBT could target various mental health concerns (not just maternal PPD)

 In addition to PPD, research suggests that iCBT can be a powerful treatment for numerous mental health conditions, including generalized anxiety disorder (GAD), panic disorder, obsessive-compulsive disorder (OCD), chronic pain, phobias, and other depressive disorders.